 In fact, some adaptogenic herbs have been used for centuries especially in Eastern cultures to balance hormones Herbs for hormonal balance help to nudge these organs to do their part and thereby support a natural hormonal balance.

-However, of note, when using herbs for hormonal balance it is very important that you do your very own due diligence, talk to your doctor first as scientific research on efficacy is little and results are mixed.
+However, of note, when using herbs for hormonal balance it is very important that you do your very own due diligence, and talk to your doctor first as scientific research on efficacy is little and results are mixed.

 So be sure to check with your doctor, and be careful about interactions with other medications you may be taking.